United States: Living

 - Quality of Life

-- San Francisco has the highest quality of living in the United States according to Mercer Index (29th out of 231), followed by Boston (35th) and Honolulu (36th).
+- San Francisco has the highest quality of living in the United States according to the latest available edition of Mercer's Worldwide City Rankings Survey (34th out of 231), followed by Boston (36th) and Honolulu (37th).

 -